godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 A Godot scene could be a Weapon, a Character, an Item, a Door, a Level, part of a level… anything you’d like.
-It works like a class in pure code except you’re free to design it using the editor, using only the code, or mixing and matching the two.
+It works like a class in pure code except you’re free to design it by using the editor, using only the code, or mixing and matching the two.

-It’s different from prefabs you find in several 3d engines as you can then inherit from and extend those scenes.
+It’s different from prefabs you find in several 3D engines as you can then inherit from and extend those scenes.
 You may create a Magician that extends your Character.
 Modify the Character in the editor and the Magician will update as well.
 It helps you build your projects so that their